EAMIRorg/Squidbox-web-editor/README.md

 npm run build && npm run preview
 ```

-## Connect to SquidBox from the Browser
+## Connect to Squidbox from the Browser

 1) Install the Arduino Cloud Agent: https://cloud.arduino.cc/download-agent/
 2) Add localhost origins to the agent config: